 What is a security policy?

 There are different types of policies in Azure Policy.
-Security Center mainly uses 'Audit' policies that check specific conditions and configurations then report on compliance.
+Defender for Cloud mainly uses 'Audit' policies that check specific conditions and configurations then report on compliance.
 There are also "Enforce' policies that can be used to apply secure settings.

 What is a security initiative?

-An Azure initiative is a collection of Azure policy definitions, or rules, that are grouped together towards a specific goal or purpose.
+An Azure Policy initiative is a collection of Azure Policy definitions, or rules, that are grouped together towards a specific goal or purpose.
 Azure initiatives simplify management of your policies by grouping a set of policies together, logically, as a single item.

 A security initiative defines the desired configuration of your workloads and helps ensure you're complying with the security requirements of your company or regulators.

-Like security policies, Security Center initiatives are also created in Azure Policy.
+Like security policies, Defender for Cloud initiatives are also created in Azure Policy.
 You can use Azure Policy to manage your policies, build initiatives, and assign initiatives to multiple subscriptions or for entire management groups.

-The default initiative automatically assigned to every subscription in Azure Security Center is Azure Security Benchmark.
+The default initiative automatically assigned to every subscription in Microsoft Defender for Cloud is Azure Security Benchmark.
 This benchmark is the Microsoft-authored, Azure-specific set of guidelines for security and compliance best practices based on common compliance frameworks.
 This widely respected benchmark builds on the controls from the Center for Internet Security (CIS) and the National Institute of Standards and Technology (NIST) with a focus on cloud-centric security.
 Learn more about Azure Security Benchmark.

-View and edit the built-in default initiative - When you enable Security Center, the initiative named 'Azure Security Benchmark' is automatically assigned to all Security Center registered subscriptions.
+View and edit the built-in default initiative - When you enable Defender for Cloud, the initiative named 'Azure Security Benchmark' is automatically assigned to all Defender for Cloud registered subscriptions.
 To customize this initiative, you can enable or disable individual policies within it by editing a policy's parameters.
 See the list of built-in security policies to understand the options available out-of-the-box.

-Add your own custom initiatives - If you want to customize the security initiatives applied to your subscription, you can do so within Security Center.
+Add your own custom initiatives - If you want to customize the security initiatives applied to your subscription, you can do so within Defender for Cloud.
 You'll then receive recommendations if your machines don't follow the policies you create.
 For instructions on building and assigning custom policies, see Using custom security initiatives and policies.

-Add regulatory compliance standards as initiatives - Security Center's regulatory compliance dashboard shows the status of all the assessments within your environment in the context of a particular standard or regulation (such as Azure CIS, NIST SP 800-53 R4, SWIFT CSP CSCF-v2020).
+Add regulatory compliance standards as initiatives - Defender for Cloud's regulatory compliance dashboard shows the status of all the assessments within your environment in the context of a particular standard or regulation (such as Azure CIS, NIST SP 800-53 R4, SWIFT CSP CSCF-v2020).
 For more information, see Improve your regulatory compliance.

 What is a security recommendation?

-Using the policies, Security Center periodically analyzes the compliance status of your resources to identify potential security misconfigurations and weaknesses.
+Using the policies, Defender for Cloud periodically analyzes the compliance status of your resources to identify potential security misconfigurations and weaknesses.
 It then provides you with recommendations on how to remediate those issues.
 Recommendations are the result of assessing your resources against the relevant policies and identifying resources that aren't meeting your defined requirements.

-Security Center makes its security recommendations based on your chosen initiatives.
-When a policy from your initiative is compared against your resources and finds one or more that aren't compliant it is presented as a recommendation in Security Center.
+Defender for Cloud makes its security recommendations based on your chosen initiatives.
+When a policy from your initiative is compared against your resources and finds one or more that aren't compliant it is presented as a recommendation in Defender for Cloud.

 Recommendations are actions for you to take to secure and harden your resources.
 Each recommendation provides you with the following information: